Zone6010/cs4843a1/README.md

 your "homepage".
 Once done, press "save changes" at the bottom.

 You now have a static website URL, which can be modifed to allow access to users, or be used via CloudFront for better safety and faster delivery.
+This URL is static so unless you take down the server, it should not change for any reason.

 # Hosting Via Cloudfront